manojkumarlabhala/Testcraftworld/PRODUCTION_README.md

-# BlogMasterMind - Production Deployment Guide
+# Testcraftworld - Production Deployment Guide

-This guide will help you deploy BlogMasterMind to production using Coolify.
+This guide will help you deploy Testcraftworld to production using Coolify.

 ## Prerequisites